MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md

 The related document is closed, and the customer is credited the excess payment amount.

-## <a name="to-find-a-specific-sales-document-that-isnt-fully-invoiced" />To find a specific sales document that isn't fully invoiced
+## <a name="to-find-a-specific-sales-document-that-isnt-fully-invoiced"></a>To find a specific sales document that isn't fully invoiced
 The **Payment Registration** page supports you in tasks needed to balance internal accounts with actual cash figures to ensure effective collection from customers.
 It shows outstanding incoming payments as lines that represent sales documents where an amount is due for payment.

 Typically, when a payment has been made, recorded in the bank or otherwise, the related sales or purchase document is represented as a line on the **Payment Registration** page because the document in question is waiting for the payment to be posted against the outstanding amount.
 However, sometimes a payment that has been made isn't represented by a line on the **Payment Registration** page, typically because the document in question hasn't been fully invoice posted.